-Once you have finished your tour, have a look around Chattanooga while on the deck of the castle.
+Once you have finished your tour, have a look around Chattanooga while on the observation deck of the castle.

-This is a great spot for viewing the city of Chattanooga.
+It is a great spot for viewing the city of Chattanooga.

 Advanced tickets are required to view Ruby Falls and they are only sold online.
-The cost is $22.95 for adults and $12.95 for ages 3 - 11.
+The cost is $22.95 for adults and $13.95 for ages 3 - 11.
 Plan on spending at least 2 hours when you visit.
-Ruby Falls is open from 8 AM until 8 PM Eastern time every day except Christmas.
+Ruby Falls is open year-round from 8 AM until 8 PM Eastern time every day except Christmas.